-- 1. Research Papers of approximately 5000 words (and not to exceed 7500 words), 5 to 30 pages long, properly formatted with an abstract and bibliography.
+- 1. Research Papers of approximately 5000 words (and not to exceed 7500 words), 5 to 30 pages long, properly formatted with a bibliography.
+If an abstract is included in the paper it should be the same as the structured abstract that is submitted separately.
 These papers are considered for all session types.
 Research papers will be subject to blind peer review, evaluation by Thread Chairs, and final disposition by the Program Chairs.
 Comments by the Thread and Program Chairs are encouraged, especially for work not selected for standard presentation. - 2.
-Practitioner Applications consisting of 10 to 30 presentation slides, including an abstract slide (not for presentation) and a bibliographic slide.
+Practitioner Applications consisting of 10 to 30 presentation slides, including a bibliographic slide (not for presentation).
 Practitioner Applications are considered for all session types.
 Presentations will be subject to blind peer review, evaluation by Thread Chairs, and final disposition by the Program Chairs.
 Comments by the Thread and Program Chairs are encouraged, especially for work not selected for standard presentation. - 3.
 Work in Progress (WIP) Descriptions consisting of extended abstracts (two-page document, plus a bibliography) describing the work being conducted and preliminary results, if any.
 WIP descriptions will be considered for WIP and Feedback Sessions.
 WIP submissions will be subject to blind peer review, evaluation by Thread Chairs, and final disposition by the Program Chairs.
-Review comments by the Thread and Program Chairs are encouraged, especially for work placed in Feedback Sessions. - 4.
-Workshop Proposals require an abstract (~250 words) and descriptions or information on: format, background expectations, and facility requirements.
+Review comments by the Thread and Program Chairs are encouraged, especially for work placed in Feedback Sessions.

+- 4. Workshop Proposals require an abstract (~250 words) and descriptions or information on: format, background expectations, and facility requirements.
 Workshop Proposals are reviewed by the Workshop Chairs and approved by the Program Chairs. - 5.
 Other Submissions based on an abstract (~250 words) for material that is of interest to the SD community but does not conform to the norms for conference presentations.
 This may include roundtable proposals, model exposition proposals, work done by K-12 students, or activities of chapters and SIGs.
 This work may be considered for Specialized Presentations (roundtable, parallel, poster or another format).
 Other activities are not part of the standard review process (i.e., blind review and Thread Chair evaluation), but instead are reviewed and approved directly by the Program Chairs.